TabPFN: One Model to Rule Them All?: An overview of TabPFN

-\subsubsection{Problem and motivation.}
+\subsubsection{Problem and motivation}

 In regression and classification problems, covariate shift refers to the scenario where the marginal covariate distribution $p(x)$ differs between training and test datasets, while the predictive distribution $p(y|x)$ remains the same.
 This distributional mismatch frequently arises in real-world applications—for instance, due to outdated training data or sampling biases between datasets.
-Since covariate shift can substantially degrade model performance, it has become an active area of research~\citep{qiu2023prediction,qin2024distribution,yang2024doubly}.
+Since covariate shift can substantially degrade model performance, it has become an active area of research~\citep{qiu2023prediction,yang2024doubly,qin2024distribution}.

 More precisely, we observe a training dataset $\gD_s$ comprising $n$ IID observations from a source distribution $p_s(x)p(y|x)$ and wish to predict the responses on a test dataset $\gD_t$ comprising $m$ IID observations from the target distribution $p_{t}(x)p(y|x)$, with accuracy evaluated via prediction MSE.
-Furthermore, $p_s(x)$ and $p_t(x)$ are usually unknown and have to be estimated from data.
+Furthermore, $p_s(x)$ and $p_t(x)$ are usually unknown.

-\subsubsection{State-of-the-art.}
+\subsubsection{State-of-the-art}

 Classical approaches to address covariate shift make use of importance weighting techniques.
 More recently, the problem has been studied under the assumption that the regression function $f(x) = \sE(Y|X = x)$ has bounded norm in a reproducing kernel Hilbert space, in which case kernel ridge regression (KRR) with a carefully tuned regularization parameter $\lambda$ was shown to achieve optimal rates, whereas a na{\"i}ve, unadjusted estimator is suboptimal~\citep{ma2023optimally}. \citet{wang2024pseudo} introduced a method based on ``pseudo-labeling'' (\textbf{PL}) for selecting $\lambda$, claiming that it improves upon \citet{ma2023optimally}'s work by relaxing certain distributional assumptions.
 Specifically, PL fits KRR on the first half of $\gD_s$ and uses the fitted model to impute labels for an auxiliary unlabeled dataset $\widetilde{\gD}_{t}$ drawn from $p_t(x)$.
 It then fits a collection of KRR models with different $\lambda$ parameters on the second half of $\gD_s$ and uses $\widetilde{\gD}_{t}$ with the imputed labels to select the best-performing model.